stoimen01/ppleague-backend/README.md

 API description:

 (GET) /data -
-returns JSON object containing the available players and games.
+responds JSON object containing the available players and games.

 (POST) /addPlayer -
 accepts JSON with the name of the player to be added
-and responds with the JSON representing the added player.
+responds with the JSON representing the added player.

 (POST) /addGame -
 accepts JSON with player1Id, player1Score, player2Id, player2Score
-and responds with JSON containing the new game and the affected players
+responds with JSON containing the new game and the affected players

 (POST) /removeGame -
 accepts JSON with gameId
-and responds with JSON containing the same gameId and the affected players
+responds with JSON containing the same gameId and the affected players

 Additional libraries used :
 uuid - for generating unique ID's;